nragi1/azure-image-recognition/README.md

 # Image Recognition Project
 ## Introduction
-This is a personal image recognition project that leverages Azure AI services to perform basic image analysis and provide a caption, however I may come back to improve this in the future for personal learning.
+This is a personal image recognition project that leverages Azure AI services to perform basic image analysis and provide a caption.

 ## Purpose
 I developed this project to help me explore Azure cloud technologies and improve my coding skills.
-As somone new to this field, having only completed AZ-900, my primary goal was to learn and understand Azure AI Services.
+As somone new to this field, my primary goal was to learn and gain a basic understand Azure AI Services.

 ## Features
 - Analyse images in various formats, including JPEG, PNG, GIF, BMP, WEBP, ICO, TIFF, or MPO.